This post may contain affiliate links. Please read our disclosure policy.

 ingredients in buttermilk pancakes on a kitchen counter.

-If you have any ingredients leftover from this small batch buttermilk pancake recipe, check out our Leftover Ingredients Recipe Finder.
+If you have leftover ingredients from this small batch buttermilk pancake recipe, check out our Leftover Ingredients Recipe Finder.

-• All-Purpose Flour: Provides structure and the ideal texture for pancakes.
+• All-Purpose Flour: Provides structure and the ideal texture.

-• Baking Powder & Baking Soda: These work together to create light, fluffy pancakes by forming air bubbles in the batter.
+• Baking Powder & Baking Soda: Work together to create light, fluffy pancakes by forming air bubbles in the batter.
+Baking powder activates when mixed with wet ingredients and again when heated, while baking soda reacts with buttermilk for an immediate rise.
+Using both ensures the perfect fluffy texture.

 • Salt: Enhances the overall flavor of the pancakes.

-• Egg: A large egg adds structure and traps air bubbles, helping the pancakes rise.
+• Egg: Adds structure and traps air bubbles, helping the pancakes rise.
 The yolk also adds richness.

-• Buttermilk: The key to tangy, tender pancakes.
+• Buttermilk: The key to tender, tangy pancakes.
 It reacts with baking soda for lift and softens the batter for a fluffy texture.
-Got extra?
-Use it in recipes like mini Italian Cream Cake, Hush Puppies, or mini Red Velvet Cake.
+Extra buttermilk?
+Use it in Italian Cream Cake, Hush Puppies, or Red Velvet Cake.

-• Melted Butter: Adds moisture and a rich flavor to the pancakes.
+• Melted Butter: Adds moisture and a rich, buttery flavor.

-• Vanilla Extract: Just a splash boosts the flavor and makes these pancakes extra special.
+• Vanilla Extract: Enhances flavor and makes the pancakes extra special.

 • Baking Powder: Mix ½ teaspoon with ¼ cup hot water.
-If it fizzes briskly, it’s fresh!
+If it fizzes, it’s fresh.

-• Baking Soda: Combine 1 tablespoon with a few tablespoons of vinegar.
-If it bubbles vigorously, it’s good to go.
+• Baking Soda: Combine 1 tablespoon with vinegar.
+If it bubbles, it’s good to go.

 Recipe Variations

-• Chocolate Chip Pancakes: Add a sprinkle of chocolate chips to each pancake before flipping for pockets of melty chocolate in every bite.
+• Chocolate Chip Pancakes: Add chocolate chips before flipping for melty pockets of chocolate in every bite.

-• Cinnamon Swirl Pancakes: Combine cinnamon and sugar in a small bowl.
-Drizzle the mixture onto the batter in a swirl pattern before flipping to create pancakes with a cinnamon roll-inspired taste.
+• Cinnamon Swirl Pancakes: Mix cinnamon and sugar, then drizzle onto the batter in a swirl before flipping for a cinnamon roll-inspired flavor.

 How To Make Buttermilk Pancakes